cogent3/cogent3/doc/examples/simple.rst

 .. sectionauthor:: Gavin Huttley

-This is just about the simplest possible Cogent script for evolutionary modelling.
+This is just about the simplest possible ``cogent3`` script for evolutionary modelling.
 We use a canned nucleotide substitution model (the ``HKY85`` model) on just three primate species.
-As there is only unrooted tree possible, the sequence names are all that's required to make the tree.
+As there is only one unrooted tree possible, the sequence names are all that's required to make the tree.

 .. doctest::